 On Sunday afternoon I convinced my two friends Peter and Glenn to bike with me to Brébeuf Park in search of the mystery plaque.

 Allow me to set the stage.
 Earlier this summer while hurrying home along the Voyageurs Pathway before it got too dark, I noticed this boulder at the eastern edge of the park with inset bronze paddles.
+UPDATE, August 2017 – Sadly the paddles have gone missing and have yet to be replaced.

 Engraved in one of the paddles is the following message.